SMT395/smt395.github.io/about.md

     </p>

     <p>
-      Busy writing my @ULB dissertation and helping a @KUL research group with machine vision implementation.
+      Busy writing my @ULB dissertation on discrete Bayesian Inference and helping a @KUL research group with machine vision implementation.
       What will ultimately end up on this page is anyone's guess but I should hope to share some thoughts and insights.
     </p>